christianboothby/drug-reviews/README.md

 **Question 1 : Can patients’ perceptions allow alternative drugs to be considered?**

 My prediction is that models will be accurate in predicting drug success based on the data.
-I also predict that sentiment analysis into the reviews would reveal some factors into the difference between positivly and negativly rated drugs.
+I also predict that sentiment analysis into the reviews would reveal some factors into the difference between positively and negatively rated drugs.

 **Question 2: Did positively rated drugs get different reviews from negatively rated drugs?**